 Static systems are usually less intricate, take shorter time to develop and have faster loading times.
 The disadvantage to static components is that they are not interactive, meaning they cannot always perform required, complex functionality.
 Dynamic systems can handle more complex functionality and can perform customized returns based on user, channel or application.
 The disadvantage to dynamic components is that they require more time to load and develop.

-When a Web page is requested (by a computer user clicking a hyperlink or entering a URL), the server where the page is stored returns the HTML document to the user’s computer and the browser displays it.
-On a static Web page, this is all that happens.
-The user may interact with the document through clicking available links, or a small program (an applet) may be activated, but the document has no capacity to return information that is not pre-formatted.
-On a dynamic Web page, the user can make requests (often through a form) for data contained in a database on the server that will be assembled on the fly according to what is requested.
-For example the user might want to find out information about a theatrical performance, such as theater locations and ticket availability for particular dates.
-When the user selects these options, the request is relayed to the server using an intermediary, such as an Active Server Page (ASP) script embedded in the page's HTML.
-The intermediary tells the server what information to return.
-Such a Web page is said to be dynamic.
+One example of how systems can work dynamically or statically are websites.
+When a web page is requested by a user, the web server where the page is stored returns the HTML document to the user’s computer and the browser displays it.
+On a static web page, this is all that happens.
+The user may interact with the document, but it has no capacity to return information that is not pre-formatted.
+On a dynamic web page, the user can make requests for data contained in a database on the server that will be assembled on the fly according to what is requested.
+Static web pages are better suited for information that rarely changes while dynamic web pages are better suited for uses such as forms, search functions or comment sections.

 Both terms can be applied to a number of different types of things, examples include: